-Both the 200 mcg dose and the 500 mcg doses at day 14, and the 500 mcg dose at day 28, met the primary endpoint demonstrating statistically significant improvements in IOP relative to the matched placebo (p<0.05 indicating a greater than 95% probability that the result was not a random event).
+Both the 200 mcg dose (primary analysis Day 14) and the 500 mcg dose (primary and secondary analyses both at Day 14 and Day 28) met the primary endpoint demonstrating statistically significant improvements in IOP relative to the matched placebo (p<0.05 indicating a greater than 95% probability that the result was not a random event).
 Moreover, a clear increase in IOP-lowering efficacy was seen with increasing doses of trabodenoson (i.e. a dose response), and the most efficacious trabodenoson dose tested was the highest dose of 500 mcg.
-Trabodenoson's primary efficacy endpoint (IOP drop from baseline) measured after four weeks of treatment (at day 28) had improved significantly from the same endpoint when measured after two weeks of treatment (at day 14).
+Trabodenoson's primary efficacy endpoint (IOP drop from baseline) measured after four weeks of treatment (at Day 28) had improved significantly from the same endpoint when measured after two weeks of treatment (at Day 14).
 This improvement with treatment time was statistically significant (p=0.016).
 In the figure below, a clear trend for increasing IOP-lowering efficacy with increasing dose is evident.
-For the 500 mcg dose, the statistically significant increase in efficacy between day 14 and day 28 is illustrated on the right side of the figure.
+For the 500 mcg dose, the statistically significant increase in efficacy between Day 14 and Day 28 is illustrated on the right side of the figure.

-Trabodenoson Showed: Dose Dependent IOP Lowering, Increased Efficacy with Longer Treatment Duration
+Trabodenoson Showed: Dose Dependent IOP-Lowering, Increased Efficacy with Longer Treatment Duration